jasonoucode/SQL-Practice/Instagram-Clone/README.md

 File                 | About
 ---------------------| ------------------------------------------
-SCHEMA.md            | Schema used to define tables instagram_clone.sql  | Database/Table set up using SCHEMA as reference
+SCHEMA.md            | Schema used to define tables instagram_clone.sql  | Database/Tables set up using SCHEMA as reference
+fake_data.sql        | Fake data used to test queries for our schemas